-Alaskan Rockfish, sometimes known as Pacific rockfish, rock cod, red snapper, or Pacific snapper, is the most common near-shore fish on North America's West Coast.
-There are more than 70 different types of rockfish, and they are part of the much larger fish genus of Sebastes, which also encompasses ocean perch, redfish, along with many other saltwater fish found in the Atlantic Ocean as well.
+Pacific Rockfish, sometimes known as Alaskan rockfish, rock cod, red snapper, or Pacific snapper, is the most common near-shore fish on North America's West Coast.
+There are more than 70 different types of rockfish, and they are part of the much larger fish genus of Sebastes, which also encompasses ocean perch and redfish, along with many other saltwater fish found in the Atlantic Ocean as well.

 They can range in location (some swim near the shore, closer to the surface and some swim at depths of 300+ feet), they can vary in size (with fish ranging from as small as one pound to as large as 40 pounds) and they come in a variety of colors (from bright red and orange to blander black or gray).
 But what all varieties of rockfish share is their mild flavor and lean texture.

-Rockfish are known to be among the longest-living vertebrates on earth; in fact, one rockfish in southern Alaska was estimated to be over 200 years old.
-Their long lifespans can be attributed to evolutionary behaviors that help rockfish survive.
+Rockfish are some of the longest-living vertebrates in the world.
+One of the oldest rockfish that researchers have been able to age was over 120 years old.
+This long lifespan can be attributed to evolutionary behaviors that help them survive.
 Rockfish give birth to live young, and that reproduction doesn’t usually start until a female rockfish is at least 15 years old (sometimes as old as 25 years).
 For several months rockfish have a larval stage, during which they are protected by their mothers because they are prime prey for organisms that eat zooplankton.
 As they get older, the biggest predators for juvenile rockfish are organisms that eat small fish, including adult rockfish!
 Adult rockfish are eaten by a variety of predators including lingcod, octopus, and sharks.

 What Do Rockfish Fillets Taste Like?